chengkuangan/etcdbk/README.md

     ```
     $ kubectl create -f etcdbk.yaml
     ```

-    Note: This will create all the necessary ClusterRole, ClusterRoleBinding, PVC, namespaces and Pod.
-Make sure the required PersistentVolume are created if your Kubernetes cluster does not support `Dynamic Storage Class`.
+    > Note: This will create all the necessary ClusterRole, ClusterRoleBinding, PVC, namespaces and Pod.
+Make sure the required PersistentVolume is created if your Kubernetes cluster does not support `Dynamic Storage Class`.
 Refer [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) for guide to create PersistentVolume if required.

+Refer the sample yaml file [here](/etcdbk.yaml)

-### Test the container
+### Test the Container on Kubernetes

 You can run the following command using `kubectl` to test the deployed Pod.